What is Azure Data Factory?

 - A copy activity that will copy the data from the first dataset to the second

-Once you have created all of the linked services, datasets, and the copy activity, this pipeline will then populate the table in the SQL server database with the data that was in the original CSV file.
+Once you have created all of the linked services, datasets and the copy activity, this pipeline will then populate the table in the SQL server database with the data that was in the original CSV file.

 This simple pipeline works wonderfully for copying a single CSV file into the SQL table.
-Now let’s take a look at a diagram where we want to copy over two CSV files into two separate tables into the SQL database.
+Now let’s take a look at a diagram where we want to copy over two CSV files into two separate tables in the SQL database.

 As you can see from the diagram above, adding in steps to copy an additional CSV file into a new table will require the user to create three other objects: